sodabubblewine/sodabubblewine.github.io/README.md

 2. Grammars generate categories from recurrent constructions on lexicons.
 3. Logic uncovers validities whose supplemented lexical substitutions (SLS) denote everywhere (Quine).
 4. Constructions inheret where they denote from their components (Tarski):
+5. alethically, i.e.
+    1. joint denials denote where and only where (waow) each of their components don't,
+    2. existential closures denote waow there is some where denoted by their component, and
+    3. components of existential croppings denote the left of waow their compound denotes with some item with the right of the same whereabouts, and
-5. recombically, i.e. components of
+6. recombically, i.e.
-    - drops denote the left of the left of with teh right of where and only where (waow) their compound does,
+    4. drops denote the left of the left of waow the compound does with the right of the same whereabouts,
-    - pushes denote the left of with the left of the right of with the right of the right of waow the compound does,
+    5. pushes denote the left of waow the compound does, with the left of the right of the same whereabouts, with the right of the right of the same whereabouts, and
-    - hems denote the left of with the right of the left of with the right of waow the compound does;
+    6. hems denote the left of waow the compound does, with the right of the left of the left of the same whereabouts with the right of the same whereabouts.
-6. or alethically, i.e.
-    - each component of existential joint denials doesn't denote the left of with some same item with the right of waow the compound does.

 ## HOW PREDICATE ABSTRACTS WORK